 Dr Colin Mackie

-- Position: Associate Professor in Business Law
+- Position: Associate Professor of Business Law

 - Areas of expertise: company/corporate law; environmental law; environmental liability